aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 - `hash` 32 Bytes - `String`: Hash of the block. null when its pending block.
 - `parentHash` 32 Bytes - `String`: Hash of the parent block.
 - `nonce` 8 Bytes - `String`: Hash of the generated proof-of-work. null when its pending block.
-- `sha3Uncles` 32 Bytes - `String`: SHA3 of the uncles data in the block.
+- `sha3Uncles` 32 Bytes - `String`: SHA3 of the uncles' data in the block.
 - `logsBloom` 256 Bytes - `String`: The bloom filter for the logs of the block. null when its pending block.
 - `transactionsRoot` 32 Bytes - `String`: The root of the transaction trie of the block
 - `stateRoot` 32 Bytes - `String`: The root of the final state trie of the block.